 The School Water Education Program (SWEP) provides education to K-12 students on their drinking water, storm water, and water conservation.
 The program also provides resources to teachers, including two annual award-winning Project WET curriculum trainings.

-Project WET is an international, award-winning water resource education program for teachers.
+Project WET is an international, award-winning water resource education program for teachers and science educators.
 Teachers receive a free curriculum guide and access to the Project WET online teacher portal.
+Click here to see our Project WET video.

 Water Lessons (K-12)